johnmiller1963/motogp/README.md

 - As a fan of a rider I want to see their historic achievments so that I will be better informed.
 *Searched for Barry Sheene, the last UK winner of the premier class, located in the data table - OK*
 - As a fan of a motorcycle make I want to see its historic achievments so that I will be better informed.
 *Searched Ducati, this is the make I own.
-Located in the data table and the makes chart and Ducati's impact on the championships over the years in the Kaizen chart.*
+Located in the data table and the makes chart and Ducati's impact on the championships over the years in the Kaizen chart. - OK*
 - As a fan of older motorcycles I want to discover racing history so that I can appreciate my bikes.
-*As a fan from the 90's onwards I was unaware of the riders in the first decades of this competition, I am now aware.*
+*As a fan from the 90's onwards I was unaware of the riders in the first decades of this competition, I am now aware. - OK*
 - Having heard ex-racers as commentators I want to review their racing history.
-*Many ex champions turn to commentry after the racing career, all I have come across were located in the data table.*
+*Many ex champions turn to commentry after the racing career, all I have come across were located in the data table. - OK*
 - As a younger or new fan I want to educate myself to the history of GP racing so that I know whom my peers are talking about.
-*All championship winners are included in the results set, in addition the charts can provide a timeline for the performance of different makes.*
+*All championship winners are included in the results set, in addition the charts can provide a timeline for the performance of different makes. - OK*
 - As a new fan I want to know where the races take place so that I can attend.
-*I have visited multiple Grand Prix on 4 of the tracks, for each I used the Google map and zoomed in to ensure the race track was visible in satelite view, which they were.*
+*I have visited multiple Grand Prix on 4 of the tracks, for each I used the Google map and zoomed in to ensure the race track was visible in satelite view, which they were. - OK*
 - As a long term fan I want to see a specific stat that isn't displayed, I want to be able to request this.
-*!*
+*! - TBC*

 The contact form was tested on several devices, in each case an alert confirmed to the user that the [email](readme/email.jpg) had been sent and thanked them.
 Each email was received by myself except when sent from Gitpod as the reCaptcha halted the form submission, the user was informed of this.
 Each field is defined a required and testing ensured each was required, the browser highlighting any field that was missing an entry.
 Additional validation happens to ensure both email input entries are identical (and that the top box conforms to standards), otherwise the submit is cancelled.

+The site was submitted to the Code Institute Slack channel but after 24 hours no-one had an opportunity to review this.

 ## Deployment

-The site resides in [Github](https://github.com/johnmiller1963/motogp) and the master repository is hosted on Gitpages.
+The site resides in [Github](https://github.com/johnmiller1963/motogp) and the master repository is hosted on [Gitpages](https://johnmiller1963.github.io/motogp/).

 Instructions are shown here [Publishing pages](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)